California's REFRESH Pilot Will Pay Contractors for Recovered R-410A and R-22

 Master refrigeration tech and NATE-certified instructor.

 The California Air Resources Board picked Hudson Technologies on December 9, 2025 as one of two reclaimers for REFRESH, the state's first refrigerant-recovery incentive program.
+The second selected reclaimer is A-Gas (Ohio).
 Funding runs up to $5 million under the F-gas Reduction Incentive Program, with day-to-day administration by the North American Sustainable Refrigeration Council.
-The pilot pays California HVAC contractors bonuses for recovered HFC and HCFC refrigerants.
+Initially, the pilot partners those two reclaimers with refrigerant contractors participating in the California Energy Commission's Equitable Building Decarbonization (EBD) Statewide Direct Install program to buy back recovered HFC and HCFC refrigerants — it is not yet open to the general California HVAC contractor population.

 For shops that have been eating the labor cost of proper recovery, that's a real change.

-The program arrives ahead of California's 2030 ban on new R-410A sales, a deadline that already has distributors rethinking inventory and contractors rethinking how much reclaimed gas they can stockpile legally.
+The program arrives ahead of California's 2030 ban on bulk virgin R-410A sales (SB 1206), which prohibits the sale of bulk refrigerant with a GWP above 1,500 — capturing virgin R-410A — effective January 1, 2030, while exempting reclaimed refrigerant.
+That deadline already has distributors rethinking inventory and contractors rethinking how much reclaimed gas they can stockpile legally.
 REFRESH is, in effect, the state's answer to a simple question: what happens to the millions of pounds of R-410A and R-22 still circulating in the installed base when replacement equipment can't use it?

 How the Payments Flow

 Two details technicians should note.
-First, R-22 is eligible, which matters because a lot of shops still pull R-22 off 15-plus-year-old residential splits and dispose of it grudgingly.
+First, R-22 is eligible alongside HFCs like R-410A, which matters because a lot of recovered gas comes off aging residential splits and gets disposed of grudgingly.
 Second, documentation matters more than it used to.
 If your recovery log looks like it was scribbled in a glove box, clean it up before applying.

 Where This Fits in the Bigger Picture